-As we approach the 12-year anniversary of the September 11th attacks, Americans continue to experience a range of strong emotions.
+As we pass the 12-year anniversary of the September 11th attacks, Americans continue to experience a range of strong emotions.
 There remains deep sadness about the losses suffered that day.
 There is still anger at the people who perpetrated the assaults, and the toxic mix of political, theological and economic conditions that fed their hatred.
 And there continue to be reaffirmations of the goodness, resilience and courage of America and its citizens.

 One of the ways we have coped with the tragedy is to remember the heroes who stepped forward that day.
 Many paid the ultimate price to combat the terror and help us get back on our feet.
 In the words of Abraham Lincoln, “they gave the last full measure of devotion.”
 There were numerous such heroes in New York and Washington, DC.
 But few made as much difference as the passengers on United 93.
 Their story will be remembered for as long as this nation survives.

 United Airlines Flight 93 was bound from Newark, New Jersey to San Francisco that brilliant Tuesday morning.
 It was delayed for about 45 minutes due to air traffic congestion, finally taking off at 8:42 AM.
 Four hijackers began their takeover at 9:28 AM.
 By that time the two flights from Boston had crashed into the World Trade Center.
 The Pentagon would be hit in a few minutes.

 During the hijacking itself, the four men apparently killed the pilot and co-pilot, and herded the passengers into the back of the aircraft.
 Luckily, some passengers and flight attendants were able to use cell phones or airphones to call family members or contact GTE operators.
 Slowly, what had happened at the World Trade Center and the Pentagon came into focus.